Skip to main content

 Enter the Bicycle Commuter Act of 2021

 The Bicycle Commuter Act of 2021 appears to have reversed the suspension of the bicycle commuter benefit and introduced changes to the transportation benefits structure.
-Employees who bicycle regularly are the ones who benefit the most from their employment taxes.
+Employees who bicycle regularly benefit the most from their employment taxes.

 Here are the critical changes to bike transportation benefits outlined: